Submissions for Issue 4 are now open and will close on 17 April at 11:59pm.

 - Simultaneous submissions are fine, but please let us know asap if your work is accepted elsewhere.

 - There is no restriction on the font size or line spacing.
 Please use the page however you need to.
-Do note, however that we use the Noto font family on this site as it supports many non-Roman scripts.
+Do note, however that we publish using the Noto font family on this site as it supports many non-Roman scripts, and very fiddly formatting can be difficult to accommodate.

 - Please include a transliteration/pronunciation guide and glossary for the editors to review.
 This glossary and guide will only be published if you want it to be.